-Tom Czaja is the Southeast Regional SCIP Implementation Coordinator.
+Tom Czaja is the Southeast RIC.
 He works out of the Milwaukee Office of Emergency Management and Homeland Security.

-Tom is the past president of the Milwaukee County Law Enforcement Executives Association (MCLEEA), the past president of the Wisconsin Chapter of the FBI National Academy Associates, the past Vice President of the Wisconsin Chiefs of Police Association and the past president of the Suburban Mutual Assistance Response Teams (SMART).
+Tom is a past president of the Milwaukee County Law Enforcement Executives Association (MCLEEA), a past president of the Wisconsin Chapter of the FBI National Academy Associates, a past vice president of the Wisconsin Chiefs of Police Association, and a past president of the Suburban Mutual Assistance Response Teams (SMART).

 Tom holds a Bachelor degree in Criminal justice from the University of Wisconsin-Milwaukee and is a graduate of the Wisconsin Certified Manager Program at the University of Wisconsin.
 He is also a graduate of the 168th session of the FBI National Academy.